Dear readers of ADxS.org, please forgive the disruption.

 3.1.2.
 Depressive somatic syndrome according to ICD 10¶

-Loss of interest or enjoyment in normally pleasurable activities
+Loss of interest or pleasure in normally enjoyable activities

-Lack of ability to respond emotionally to a friendly environment or joyful events
+Lack of ability to react emotionally to a friendly environment or joyful events

 Early morning awakening, two or more hours before the (usual) time